stevearrants/stevearrants.github.io/_posts/2025-01-14-creating-your-team-style-guide.md

 Each guide provides general and specific style and usage information for writing about technical issues; any of these is a good place to start.

-For more questions, the [Chicago Manual of Style, 18th edition edition](https://www.chicagomanualofstyle.org/){:target="_blank"} , is available in print or online.
+For more questions, the [Chicago Manual of Style, 18th edition](https://www.chicagomanualofstyle.org/){:target="_blank"} , is available in print or online.
 It is a comprehensive reference on writing, including grammar, punctuation, and style.
 For example, if you’re looking for the order of footnote marks, you’ll find it here.

 You may have a standard usage guide or word list in a regulated industry focusing on specific terms and terminology.
 A style guide, however, provides guidelines for your documentation’s overall style, tone, and structure, and you should start there.